karthik4579/face-recognition-security-system/README.md

 ## Configuration

 * The pin assignments for the hardware components can be modified in the `faceid.py` script.
-* The `samples` folder on the USB drive should contain images of authorized individuals.
+* Create a `face-recognition-project` folder under which create a `samples` folder on the USB drive and this should contain images of authorized individuals.

-## Note
+* The command  `python led_fix.py` has to be added into the .bashrc (Alternatively a linux service can also be created as well for the same).

-* The `led_fix.py` script appears to be a testing script for the LEDs and relay and is not directly used in the main functionality.
+* And the raspberry pi os has to be set to a CLI only mode for the scripts like the `led_fix.py` to run.

 ## Future Improvements